lamBOOO/amazon_crawler/README.md

-a small Amazon crawler with MySQL data-storage.
+# A small Amazon crawler with MySQL data-storage and prices-checking.

+Initially built with Qt4.7, I'm trying to port this application to Qt5.7